Navid-Ishaq/az500-freelancer-projects/README.md

 ---

-## 🔁 Each Task is Explained in 7 Practical, Actionable Ways
+## 🔁 Each Project is Explained in 7 Practical, Actionable Ways

-Every task above is not just mentioned — it’s **fully explained** through **7 different lenses** to ensure deep understanding and usability:
+Every project above is not just mentioned — it’s **fully explained** through **7 different lenses** to ensure deep understanding and usability:

 1️⃣ **Professional real-world scenario for practical context**
 ➡ See how each task solves real business problems.